 Sean A. Rector - President/CEO

 Sean Allen Rector (President/CEO) was born and raised in Harlem, NY by a single mother who inspired him to reach higher and give back to his community.
 As an adult, Sean found a way to combine his mother’s teaching with his passion for acting.
-After completing his Bachelor of Arts degree at the University of Albany, Sean traveled across twenty states with the Periwinkle National Theatre teaching kids about the dangers of drug addiction, and the importance of self-esteem in the play, “Half Way There.”
+After completing his Bachelor of Arts degree at the University at Albany, Sean traveled across twenty states with the Periwinkle National Theatre teaching kids about the dangers of drug addiction, and the importance of self-esteem in the play, “Half Way There.”

 In 1996, Sean joined the Negro Ensemble Company and performed in several plays including Ed Bullins “Boy X Man”, “The Absolution of Willie Mae”, “Choices”, and “Sister Rabbit Takes Harlem”- a featured children’s play in the bi-annual Black Arts Festival in Winston Salem, North Carolina.
 Sean’s acting career includes television and film as well, with his most notable appearance being on the top CBS reality show, Survivor: Marquesas.